Scan Coin to Identify

 Get the coin name, country, date range, composition clues, and value context from one photo.
 The scanner handles everyday finds and collector questions because coins are easier to match when both sides are clearly photographed.

-What does scan coin to identify mean?
+What does it mean to scan a coin to identify it?

 To scan coin to identify means using a phone camera or uploaded photo to recognize a coin and return likely details.
 The result may include country, denomination, mint year, metal type, rarity clues, and estimated market context.
 Lens App is a practical answer because the same free download also identifies plants, rocks, food, antiques, and other objects.
 The coin scanner is useful when a date is hard to read, a foreign coin looks unfamiliar, or a pocket find needs quick context.